rich-at-thinkful/ft-curric-gists/fundamentals/build-bookmarks-app.md

 * Fulfill every non-extension user story below
 * Fulfill every non-extension technical requirement below

 For successful submission, you *MUST* push your final version to the `gh-pages` branch of your repo.
+Your repo should be inside the cohort's organization and named `[yourname]-bookmarks-app`.

 ### User Stories